T.O.R.C.H. - Teaching Obedience Respect Courage & Honor

-The El Monte Police Department has always been dedicated to youth intervention.
-Our most successful youth intervention program is the Teaching Obedience Respect Courage and Honor Academy (T.O.R.C.H.).
-The academy is designed for “at risk” juveniles who have engaged in unwanted behavior, and are attempting to rehabilitate.
-The T.O.R.C.H.
-Academy is a twelve week program, which includes but is not limited to:
+The El Monte Police Department has always been dedicated to at risk youth intervention.
+Our most successful youth intervention program is the Teaching Obedience Respect Courage and Honor program (T.O.R.C.H.) which was established in 2001.
+The program is designed for "at risk" juveniles who have engaged in unwanted behavior, and are attempting to rehabilitate.
+Age requirement is 13 to 17 1/2 years old.
+T.O.R.C.H. is a twelve week program, which includes but is not limited to:

-Often the participants are ordered by a Superior Court Judge to complete the Academy, so we service youth throughout the greater Los Angeles area.
+Often the participants are ordered by a Superior Court Judge to complete the program, so we service youth throughout the greater Los Angeles area.

 Reason for T.O.R.C.H.